TAP to GET THE APP!

 But we need different and we need better, because, frankly, it doesn’t have to be this scary to do something so profoundly human.

-After more than 15 years supporting families through their transitions to parenthood and having two babies myself, I actually feel that LESS is MORE.
+After two decades supporting families through birth, and after having two babies myself, I actually feel that LESS is MORE.
 I’m on a mission to equip people with the most effective toolbox for supporting someone in labor BECAUSE WE CAN DO IT and I wish more of us knew that.

 My work isn’t chapters and chapters of 12 pt font, it’s practical advice, effective techniques, clear instructions and plain language so you can digest the information quickly and apply the tools with ease.

 How to make her feel safe.
 When a person in labor feels safe, they have lower levels of stress hormones like adrenaline and cortisol.
-When the brain feels confident that there is no imminent threat, the brain signals to the body that the coast is clear and more readily allows labor to flow smoothly.
+When the brain feels safe, the brain signals to the body that the coast is clear and more readily allows labor to flow smoothly.

 How to meet her needs.
 Your job is to learn how to serve her in a time of need, not to become an OBGYN.
-Instead of putting the pressure on yourself to be everything, focus on how you can be of utmost help as someone that the birthing person trusts.
-This looks like encouragement, hydration, a back rub, a blanket when she’s cold and a fan when she’s hot – you’ll have to read the books for more ;)
+Instead of putting the pressure on yourself to be everything, focus on how you can be of utmost help - you are the trusted companion of someone in labor and that's priceless.
+This looks like encouragement, hydration, a back rub, a blanket when she’s cold and a fan when she’s hot, and so many more easy techniques!

 What to do with yourself.
-The hardest part of approaching labor as a support person is performance anxiety.
-No labor support partner goes into the birth room hoping to be helpless, but most people also aren’t equipped with a guide for actionable support techniques.
+The hardest part of your job is performance anxiety.
+No labor support partner goes into the birth room planning to be useless, but most birth partners are experiencing their own fears.
+The Birth Deck will tell you what to do and when.

 Here you are, already way ahead of the game -- GOOD JOB for real!